PrathamShenwai/Event-based-3D-Tracking-and-Reconstruction/README.md

 ## Stereo Calibration

-We have used [XYZ's repository](https://github.com/username/repository) to calibrate my event-based stereo setup.
+We have used [ChristianOrr's repository](https://github.com/ChristianOrr/stereo-camera-calibration) to calibrate my event-based stereo setup.
 You can refer to his repository to generate the `calibration.json` file.

 video of stereo calibration